skuplugs05/square-woocommerce-integration/README.md

-# square-woocommerce-integration
+# Square Woocommerce Integration
-Square POS WooCommerce integration by SKUPlugs syncs inventory, products, and orders in real time for smooth omnichannel selling.
+[**Square POS WooCommerce integration by SKUPlugs**](https://skuplugs.com/square-woocommerce-integration/) helps businesses connect their in-store and online sales into one seamless system.
+With automatic product, inventory, and order syncing, retailers can eliminate manual work and avoid stock mismatches.
+The integration supports real-time updates, centralized order management, and smoother omnichannel operations.
+Whether you run a single store or multiple locations, SKUPlugs ensures accurate data, better customer experiences, and scalable growth across Square POS and WooCommerce platforms.